drogatkin/Buzzbee/README.md

 at time of subscription.

 ## Examples
-A good illustration of all steps required for using a notification servise and websocket can be found in [ShareLenks](https://github.com/drogatkin/sharelinks) project.
+A good illustration of all steps required for using a notification service and websocket can be found in [ShareLenks](https://github.com/drogatkin/sharelinks) project.
 Quick recap of the steps:
 ### Adding Buzzbee jar in a project